How to configure Two-Factor Authentication? 2FA UPDATE | 30 May 2025

 - You can then:

-- Select your choice of default authentication method: SMS, email, security quetsions
+- Select your choice of default authentication method: SMS, email, security questions

 - Enter your mobile number for the SMS